root-project/root/documentation/users-guide/AddingaClass.md

 MyClass();   // Or a constructor with all its arguments defaulted.
 ```

-## rootcint: The CINT Dictionary Generator
+## rootcint: The Cling Dictionary Generator

 In the following example, we walk through the steps necessary to